anthonydiiorio/CloudlogTCI/README.md

 ### Bandmap 🗺️

 New!
 If you want to use the Bandmap feature in Wavelog set `bandmap: true` in the config file.
 To control RX2 from Wavelog, set the port to 54322 in the Hardware Interfaces settings.
+Click on the callsign in the bandmap to tune the radio.

 ![Hardware Interfaces](/screenshots/bandmap-settings.png)